Dartvauder/NeuroSandboxWebUI/README.md

 2) Upload the initial audio of voice
 3) Set up the model according to the parameters you need
 4) Click the `Submit` button to receive the lip-sync

+### LivePortrait:

+1) Upload the initial image of face
+2) Upload the initial video of face moving
+3) Click the `Submit` button to receive the animated image of face

 ### StableDiffusion - has twenty one sub-tabs: